JuliaPy/PythonCall.jl/docs/src/pycall.md

-# Comparison to PyCall
+# Comparison with PyCall

-The existing package [`PyCall`](https://github.com/JuliaPy/PyCall.jl) is another similar interface to Python.
+Another similar interface to Python is provided by [`PyCall`](https://github.com/JuliaPy/PyCall.jl).
 Here we note some key differences.

 ## Flexibility of conversion